-The Ōda/Edō military stronghold ruins are the site where forces led by Takasugi Shinsaku, Yamagata Aritomo, Itō Hirobumi and others placed their stronghold at a battle within the Chōshū Domain during the final years of Edo Period, where they held strategy meetings and prayed for victory.
-The ruins are located to the north of the road in the Ōda area, Mitō-chō, where a shrine named Kinreisha stands today.
+This area holds the ruins of the military campaign stronghold from the Ōda/Edō battle which Takasugi Shinsaku, Yamagata Aritomo, Itō Hirobumi and others used as the stronghold for their troops during a battle that occurred within the Chōshū Domain towards the end of the Edo period.
+It is also where they held strategy meetings and prayed for victory.
+The ruins are located to the north of a road in the Ōda area of Mitō-chō, where the Kinrei Shrine stands today.